mahfouzlab/COAST/README.md

-# CAST Image Alignment and K-Means Clustering
+# Multi-Modal Consecutive Tissue Alignment
 ##### Author: Benedetta Manzato

 This repository contains a Python script that processes high-resolution tissue images and performs image patch extraction, feature extraction using ViT (Vision Transformer), CAST-based alignment, and K-Means clustering of the extracted features.
 The workflow integrates spatial transcriptomics data and image data for tissue analysis.